opnfv/functest/docs/configguide/index.rst

 The automated mechanisms inside the Functest Docker container will:

-  * retrieve OpenStack credentials
+  * Retrieve OpenStack credentials
-  * prepare the environment according to the SUT
+  * Prepare the environment according to the SUT
-  * perform the appropriate functional tests
+  * Perform the appropriate functional tests
-  * push the test results into the OPNFV test result database
+  * Push the test results into the OPNFV test result database

 This Docker image can be integrated into CI or deployed independently.